auth0/docs/articles/scopes/current/guides/customize-consent-prompt.md

 ---
 title: How to Customize the Consent Prompt
-description: Learn how to customize the consent dialog for your users.
+description: Learn how to customize the consent prompt for your users.
 topics:
   - scopes
   - apis